nikomatsakis/rust-latam-2019/content/index.md

 ???

 In those days, we were operating a lot like a small startup.
-If something had to get done, we got it done.
+If something had to get done, we got it done, but a lot of us were doing all kinds of things.

 ---